location to install the JS9 web files: ./configure --with-webdir=[path_to_web_install]

 # where to find cfitsio and install binaries, what sort of helper to build: ./configure --with-cfitsio=[path_to_cfitsio] --prefix=[path_to_prog_install] --with-helper=nodejs

-The current JS9 source tar file is available at:
+The current release of the JS9 source tar file is available at:

-NB: The file://URI does not work in Google Chrome: Chrome doesn't permit a local HTML file to read other local files.
-The workaround is to start Chrome with the --allow-file-access-from-files switch:
+Unfortunately, browser developers are making use of the file://URI increasingly difficult.
+By default, it does not work in Google Chrome, since default Chrome doesn't permit a local HTML file to read other local files.
+Instead, you must start Chrome with the --allow-file-access-from-files switch:

 If you just want to run JS9 in this simple way, you are done.
 However, you might want to edit the js9prefs.js file to set up default values for colormaps, scaling, etc. See: JS9 Site Preferences for a description of the available parameters.